bioperl/bioperl.github.io/formats/tree_formats/Newick_tree_format.md

 * Name --> empty | string
 * Length --> empty | ":" number

-Whitespace (spaces, tabs, carriage returns, and linefeeds) within ''number'' is prohibited.
-Whitespace within ''string'' is often prohibited.
+Whitespace (spaces, tabs, carriage returns, and linefeeds) within *number* is prohibited.
+Whitespace within *string* is often prohibited.
 Whitespace elsewhere is ignored.

 See also
 --------